Article

 Nancy Ing

-Food Safety Consultant at Datahex
+Food safety consultant at Datahex

-Why is traceability so important in meat production
+Why is traceability so important in meat production?

 Traceability in meat processing means being able to follow a product’s journey from the farm all the way to the dinner table.
 This is important for several reasons: